-- Students can learn an instrument with the County Peripatetic Team who visit the College every week.
-For more information please talk to any of the Music teachers in College.
-All instrumentalists should bring their instrument into curriculum music lessons to use.
+- students can learn an instrument with the County Peripatetic Team who visit the College every week.
+For more information please talk to Mrs Beattie.
+All instrumentalists should bring their instrument into curriculum music lessons to use

-- We have a regular visit from St. Hilda’s School, Buenos Aires when we do some combined musical items; in addition, we have a yearly visit including workshops from the Pearl of Africa choir from Uganda.
+- we have a regular visit from St. Hilda’s School, Buenos Aires when we do some combined musical items